 Table of Contents

 - Cucumber: Go for cucumbers with a thin, delicate skin, like English or hot-house.
-If the big standard slicing cucumbers are all that’s available, consider peeling the skin as it tends to be bitter.
+If the big standard slicing cucumbers are all that’s available, consider peeling them as the skin tends to be bitter.

 - Extra virgin olive oil: Use a robust yet smooth olive oil, like Greek Early Harvest or peppery Hojiblanca Spanish EVOO.

-- Lemon juice: A fresh squeeze of lemon juice bridges the gap between the fresh vegetables and rich olive oil.
+- Lemon juice: Bridges the gap between the fresh vegetables and rich olive oil.
+You can substitute with lime juice or red wine vinegar.

 - Prepare the tomatoes, cucumber, and parsley: Dice 6 Roma tomatoes.
 Dice one large English cucumber into small cubes or pieces.
 Chop a good bunch of parsley, about 3/4 bunch.
 Don’t worry about picking all the leaves, the tender stems near the leaves impart great flavor.
 Combine everything in a large mixing bowl.